raycoding/qflights/README.md

+This is a demo sample Sinatra & Ruby App using Google QPX Express API for Flights Search

 # Setup App
  - This runs on Ruby 2.1.2, so make sure to install 2.1.2 version.
  - cd $APP and bundle install